 “The present appeal is directed against the impugned judgment and order of the High Court by way of Special Leave Petition on which we heard the counsel appearing for the parties at length.
 We have considered the facts and circumstances of the case, and analysed the arguments put forth by both parties to buttress their stand.
 For the reasons that we have considered herein and mentioned above, we find that the arguments raised by respondent-1 are without merit, and the appeal therefore, is to be allowed.”

 It is concluded in this case that the membership of the respondent-I was terminated from society stating that the respondent has another property.
 And this action of expelling the member from the society was approved by the Registrar.
 Then the respondent approached for other judicial authorities for justice and the Supreme Court of India held that arguments raised by the respondent was without merit.
+Please consult one of the best property lawyers in West Bengal if you face any such situation where expulsion of a member from Society is challenged in court.

 The Supreme Court in Myurdhwaj Coop.
 Group Housing Society Ltd. v.
 Presiding Officer, Delhi Coop.
 Tribunal (1998) 6 SCC 39, relying on similar provisions in the previous co-operative societies act and rules, observed: